snkaupe/dnd5e-journal/README.md

 ## What is this?

-This project contains a Typst file that, when compiled, generates a player's journal for several Dungeons & Dragons 5th Edition characters.
+This project contains a Typst file that, when compiled, generates a player's journal for several *Dungeons & Dragons 5th Edition* characters.
 The generated pages are of A6 size, as this character sheet is meant to be bound into a small book and this size allows you to use ordinary A4 printer paper in the [correct grain direction](https://blog.papercraftpanda.com/the-most-important-rule-in-bookbinding-grain-direction/).

 ## Current State

-**Heabily** WIP.
+**Heavily** WIP.
 Only small parts of the typical character sheet have been provided yet.
 At the moment, this is closer to a proof-of-concept than anything resembling a finished product.

 ## How to Use